marcos-sem-s/datacamp-exercises/Understanding Data Engineering/02 - Storing data.md

 | Stores raw data | Usually stores smaller amounts of data than the other. |
 | Is optimized for cost efficiency. | Is optimized for analysis. |
 | Can store structured, semi-structured and unstructured data. | Stores mainly structured data. |

+> Excellent job!
+You definitely know how to distinguish a data lake from a data warehouse, when it's better to use one versus the other, what they are optimized for and who uses them.
+Click Continue to jump in Chapter 3, and learn how data is moved and processed!